Our Commitment To You

 - Administer your account on these new features and apps

-To improve our services and develop new ones
+E. To improve our services and develop new ones

-- Administer focus groups and surveys
+- Administer focus groups, market studies and surveys

-To ensure legal compliance
+G. To ensure legal compliance

 - Comply with legal requirements

 For information on how we process personal information through profiling and automated decision-making, please see our FAQ.

 - Provide our service to you: The reason we process your information for purposes A, B and C above is to perform the contract that you have with us.
 For instance, as you go about using our service to build meaningful connections, we use your information to maintain your account and your profile, make it viewable to other members and recommend other members to you and to otherwise provide our free and paid features to you and other members.

 - Legitimate interests: We process your information for purposes D, E and F above, based on our legitimate interest.
 For instance, we analyze users’ behavior on our services to continuously improve our offerings, we suggest offers we think might interest you and promote our own services, we process information to help keep our members safe and we process data where necessary to enforce our rights, assist law enforcement and enable us to defend ourselves in the event of a legal action.

 - Comply with applicable laws and regulations: We process your information for purpose G above where it is necessary for us to comply with applicable laws and regulations and evidence our compliance with applicable laws and regulations.
 For example, we retain traffic data and data about transactions in line with our accounting, tax and other statutory data retention obligations and to be able to respond to valid access requests from law enforcement.
 We also keep data evidencing consents members give us and decisions they may have taken to opt-out of a given feature or processing.